clenox/opentpl-module-python/README.md

 -- Get Plug Names

-  All calls to OpenKasa use unique alphanumeric plug IDs to avoid any potential conflict.
+  All calls to OpenTPL use unique alphanumeric plug IDs to avoid any potential conflict.
 However, in general the location and/or function of each plug is indicated by the user   defined name / alias (in the Kasa app).
 This command provides the mapping needed to associate each plug name to it's unique ID.

   body = {"command": "plug_names"}